Without prejudice to other tasks set out under this Regulation, each supervisory authority shall on its territory:

 where applicable, carry out a periodic review of certifications issued in accordance with Article 42(7);

-draft and publish the criteria for accreditation of a body for monitoring codes of conduct pursuant to Article 41 and of a certification body pursuant to Article 43;
+draft and publish the requirements for accreditation of a body for monitoring codes of conduct pursuant to Article 41 and of a certification body pursuant to Article 43;

 conduct the accreditation of a body for monitoring codes of conduct pursuant to Article 41 and of a certification body pursuant to Article 43;